CNAG-Biomedical-Informatics/convert-pheno/api/perl/README.md

     $ morbo main.pl # development (default: port 3000)

-If you installed it in a local environment then use `carton exec -- `:

-    $ carton exec -- morbo main.pl

 If you want to use a self-signed certificate:

     $ morbo main.pl daemon -l https://*:3000